 Due to premises liability laws, property owners may be held responsible should it be proven that their failure to uphold proper security measures contributed to the injury sustained on site.
-The professional team at Cain and Mays Trial Lawyers will investigate to identify all potentially liable parties due to inadequate security if you’ve been injured on a specific premises.
+The professional team at Cain Injury Law will investigate to identify all potentially liable parties due to inadequate security if you’ve been injured on a specific premises.

 Common Types of Negligent Security in Lawrenceville

 There are many examples of inaction by property owners, occupiers, or managers that could be classified as negligent security.
 Some of the most common types of negligent security include:

 - Broken locks on windows and doors – If doors and windows aren’t properly secured, tenants and customers are vulnerable to attack from criminals, especially at night.